 With BizTalk360, you can automatically identify all the messaging patterns existing in your BizTalk environment and record only the unique patterns.
 With the Messaging Patterns feature, you can trace the path of the message and understand how the artifacts are related to each other.

-With messaging patterns, you can also get to know how many messages passed through a particular port, and the average time of execution for each message across a time period.
+With messaging patterns, you can get to know how many messages passed through a particular port, and the average time of execution for each message across a time period.
 To make things easier, we provide this information in a nice graph view.
-With the graph, you also have the option of zoom and pan to get a detailed view of the plotted data.
+With the graph, you have the option of zoom and pan to get a detailed view of the plotted data.

 The search tool is a great way to find exactly what you are looking for.
 Be it the pattern name, or the custom name of the message flow, you can easily search for the data flow of your choice.